 - although we need only about 10 minutes of our time to check upon our sizes, it’s not on our priority list, especially with a young child around

 - women with small breasts need to look at a bra size chart that includes all small sizes (or you will just miss your size and go for something that’s close but not right for you!)

 Having smaller breasts after breastfeeding is very common.
-And you cannot possibly be wearing the same bra size that you are used to.
+If this is the case you cannot possibly be wearing the same bra size that you were used to.

 How to measure my breasts?

 Measuring your bra sizes is something every woman should do.
-For some, because of body changes, it would have to be a regular thing.
+For some, because of body changes, it would have to be a regular thing to do.